About the course

 - Cell Signalling

-Seminars are combined with practical work, discussion forums, journal clubs and critical essay writing.
+Seminars are combined with weekly laboratory sessions, discussion forums, journal clubs and critical essay writing.

 The work covered in the five modules is examined in a written paper where students are required to answer three essay questions from five different modules, thus allowing them to specialise in options for revision.

-The third term is mainly taken up by research for a practical dissertation which is expected to involve four months of experimental work, extending throughout the term and into the long vacation term.
-The dissertation is written up and handed in to the examiners.
-Students also produce a poster presenting their research project which forms the basis for an oral examination.
+The third term is mainly taken up by a hypothesis-driven research project which is expected to involve four months of experimental work, extending throughout the term and into the long vacation term.
+At the end of the term, students submit the dissertation and produce a poster presenting their research project.
+The latter forms the basis for an final oral examination.

 Applicants are advised to visit the Department of Pharmacology website to obtain further information on research and training relevant for the course.